code-computerlove/nextjs-starter/RUNBOOK.md

 ```

 Any commits should now be automatically linted and fail with an appropriate error when necessary.

+### Husky troubleshooting

+-   Even though the prepare script should run on install, you may have to run it manually in your terminal
+-   On Mac to get some of the linting working you may have to set the correct permissions on the husky file: `chmod ug+x .husky/*`

 ## Set up PostCSS